tgflynn/mnist-fann/README.md

 Files:

-  typescript - Example training output with classificaation error on test set
+  typescript - Example training output with classification error on test set

   train2.c - The trainer